1Franck/rbot/README.md

 In this example, rbot will execute the command every hour.
 If you don't specify `-r`, rbot will execute the command only one time.

-### Webcli configuration
+### WebCLI configuration

-If you plan to use the rbot webcli on a web server, don't forget to add authentication to your app configuration.
+If you plan to use the rbot WebCLI on a web server, don't forget to add authentication to your app configuration.
-For obvious security reasons, i don't recommend webcli if your app do low level things.
+For obvious security reasons, i don't recommend WebCLI if your app do low level things.
-Be careful when using the webcli since all console data can be intercepted.
+Be careful when using the WebCLI since all console data can be intercepted.

 ```php
 'auth' => [